 - games, sports and other recreational activities

-If your care team considers you may benefit from spending time in a TC, it does not automatically mean the TC will allow you to join.
+Even if your care team thinks you may benefit from spending time in a TC, it doesn't automatically mean the TC will allow you to join.

-While some people with BPD have reported the time spent in a TC helped their symptoms, there is not yet enough evidence to tell whether TCs would help everyone with BPD.
+While some people with BPD have reported that the time spent in a TC helped their symptoms, there's not yet enough evidence to tell whether TCs would help everyone with BPD.

-Also, because of the often strict rules on behaviour, a TC would probably not be suitable for you if you were having significant difficulties controlling your behaviour.
+Also, because of the often strict rules on behaviour, a TC would probably not be suitable if a person were having significant difficulties controlling their behaviour.